oblivia-simplex/Narrativity/2_AAA_Editorial.md

 # Quotes from Camille Roy

-# Excerpts from \"The Storyteller,\" by Walter Benjamin[^i]
+# Excerpts from \"The Storyteller,\" by Walter Benjamin

 The art of storytelling is coming to an end.
 Less and less frequently do we encounter people with the ability to tell a tale properly.
 More and more often there is embarrassment all around when the wish to hear a story is expressed.
-It is as if something that seemed inalienable to us, the securest among our possessions, were taken from us: the ability to exchange experiences.
+It is as if something that seemed inalienable to us, the securest among our possessions, were taken from us: the ability to exchange experiences.[^cr1]

 One reason for this phenomenon is obvious: experience has fallen in value\... \[The nature of every real story is that\] it contains,